-The second edition of the summit was held under the auspices of HE Dr Rasheed bin Al Safi Huraibi, chairman, Oman Tender Board, who also presented OER Top20 and Excellence Awards.
-Modelled on the Fortune 500, the OER Top 20 is OER’s annual ranking of the Sultanate’s Top 20 listed companies.
+The OER Top 20 Awards for year 2016, based on a survey done by OER of the largest listed companies on the Muscat Securities Market were presented at the event by His Excellency Dr Rasheed bin Al Safi Huraibi, Chairman, Oman Tender Board.
+Modelled on the Fortune 500, the OER Top 20 is Oman Economic Review’s annual ranking of the Sultanate’s Top 20 listed companies.
 Companies have been evaluated and ranked on the basis of their revenue, as derived from the published accounts submitted to the Muscat Securities Market.

-Petroleum Development Oman (PDO) and Bank of Beirut were the strategic partners of the Summit while BMW and Takatuf were the associate partners.
-The summit was supported by Haya Water and Omani Society for Human Resource Management (OSHRM).
-Al Omaniya Financial Services was the banner sponsor.
-Times of Oman & Al Shabiba were the media partners.
-The summit was also powered by RAB-MPower HR as the knowledge partner and The Talent Enterprises as the survey partner.
-BIG was the light and sound partner and Oman Printers & Stationers, the print partner.
+Petroleum Development Oman (PDO) and Bank of Beirut were the Strategic Partners of the Summit while BMW and Takatuf are the Associate Partners.
+Times of Oman & Al Shabiba are the Media Partners.
+The Summit is powered by RAB-MPower HR as the Knowledge Partner and The Talent Enterprises as the Survey Partner.

-The panel discussion on – ‘Managing performance in Oman – ground realities’ brought together senior executives and HR professionals to ideate and arrive at breakthrough solutions on various issues.
-The participants in the panel discussion included Dr. Ghalib Saif Al Hosni, chief people’s officer-HR unit, Omantel; Hilal al Jadidi, director of consulting services: Takatuf Oman; Nofal al Saidi, general manager, HR, Orpic; Satish Moorjani, group CEO, Mustafa Sultan Enterprises, Chetlur S Prasad, senior manager – employee development, Al Madina Takaful and Venkatesh PV, principal consultant & business head, Reem al Bawadi, who moderated the discussion.
+The panel discussion on - ‘Managing Performance in Oman - Ground Realities’ brought together senior executives and HR professionals to ideate and arrive at breakthrough solutions on various issues.
+The participants in the panel discussion included Dr. Ghalib Saif Al Hosni, Chief People’s Officer-HR Unit, Omantel; Hilal al Jadidi, Director of Consulting Services: Takatuf Oman; Nofal al Saidi, General Manager, HR, Orpic; Satish Moorjani, Group CEO, Mustafa Sultan Enterprises and Chetlur S. Prasad, Senior Manager – Employee Development, Al Madina Takaful and Venkatesh P V, Principal Consultant & Business Head, Reem al Bawadi, who will moderate the discussion.

-The panel discussions were interspersed with paper presentations by industry experts on key aspects of HR and finance, which include ‘New Macroeconomic Realities’ by Khalid Ansari, KPMG Oman; ‘Leveraging performance in challenging times’ by Venkatesh PV, principal consultant and business head, Reem Al Bawadi; ‘PDO’s Lean Journey and what the larger business community can learn from these measures’ by Wayne Bryant, lean deployment lead, Petroleum Development Oman; ‘Global HR trends and the implications for Oman’ by Hilal Al Jadidi, director of consulting services, Takatuf Oman; ‘The secrets, signposts and science of assessing potential’ by Inga Pioro, principal consultant, Korn Ferry Hay Group, Abu Dhabi; and ‘IFRS9 for banks and the implications for corporate borrowers’ by Karl Jackson, director, financial services advisory – risk, Ernst & Young.
+The panel discussions were interspersed with paper presentations by industry experts on key aspects of HR and finance, which include ‘New Macroeconomic Realities’ by Khalid Ansari, KPMG Oman; ‘Leveraging performance in challenging times’ by Venkatesh PV, Principal Consultant and Business Head, Reem Al Bawadi; ‘PDO’s Lean Journey and what the larger business community can learn from these measures’ by Wayne Bryant, Lean Deployment Lead, Petroleum Development Oman; ‘Global HR trends and the implications for Oman’ by Hilal Al Jadidi, Director of Consulting Services, Takatuf Oman; ‘The Secrets, signposts and science of assessing potential’ by Inga Pioro, Principal Consultant, Korn Ferry Hay Group, Abu Dhabi; and ‘Technology and Finance’ by Mohamed Nayaz, Partner, Advisory Services, EY Oman.

 Experts suggested that the focus must be on productivity and companies must launch productivity management programmes that access employee productivity and give them the right incentives for their performance.